Gonzih/blog.gonzih.me/source/_posts/2013-03-19-building-rc-toy-with-clojure.markdown

 First lets build gearbox.
 You can use it in few different modes of gear ratio.
 I selected 114.7:1 gear ratio (lucky guess).
 Read instructions, take your time.
 I had 2 9v motors, so since I will be using 9v batteries I decided to replace default motors with 9v ones.

 Next assemble tracks.
 Pretty easy, right?
 Next is time to put it all together.
-Since I han only 1 plate I made second one from peace of plexiglass.
+Since I had only 1 plate I made second one from peace of plexiglass.
-I made something like 2 floor chassis.
+I made something like 2 floored chassis.
 First floor is for motor and wheels (and maybe batteries) and second is for Arduino (and maybe batterries).

 ## Bluetooth
 We need to do 2 thing with our cheap bluetooth module: